ELECTRIC-TRANSMISSION-TECH/WIRELESS-ELECTRIC-TRANSMISSION-LONG-DISTANCE/README.md

 v1.0.0.0.0  :
 Renew  features.
 (can , coil for inductor, Iron powder(which  is  originated  by  Hot-pack), magnets  ).
+-zero  volatage, no  current..